jedfarm/zipgrade/README.md

 # zipgrade

 This repository contains two Excel macros (FormatZipGrade.bas and eMail.bas) which were written with the intention of improving the user experience when working with Zip Grade (a web/mobile app alternative to Scantron).
-DISCLOSURE: Some code has been taken from resources online.
+DISCLOSURE: Some code has been taken from resources online and modified at our convenience.

 What they do:
 - FormatZipGrade.bas converts a "raw" .csv file (as exported from CANVAS) into a .csv file compatible with Zip Grade; this is particularly useful at the time one needs to upload the students' information into ZipGrade.
 - eMail.bas takes a .csv file exported from ZipGrade and sends emails with feedback to each of the students in the file.